 Disney Genie is a FREE planning service built into the My Disney Experience App and Disneyland App.
 You will tell Disney Genie what you want to ride, what types of things you like, etc., and Disney Genie will create a personalized, flexible itinerary for you.
 With Genie, you’ll be able to see forecasted wait times, mobile order your food, chat with a virtual assistant, see walk-up waitlist availability, make restaurant reservations, adjust your plans, and more.
 Plans will continuously update to help you get the most out of your day.
 Essentially, Genie is designed to help you plan your day and optimize your plans.

 Disney Genie+ is a PAID FastPass-like service.
-It costs $15 per day per ticket at Disney World, and $20 per day per ticket at Disneyland.
+It has flexible pricing and costs anywhere from $15-$29 per day per ticket at Disney World, and $20-$30 per day per ticket at Disneyland.
 If you pay for this service, you’ll be able to see when the next available time is to use various rides’ Lightning Lanes (i.e. FastPass+ lanes).
 You will select the next available time to use the Lightning Lane for whatever ride you want, and when your time arrives, you can visit the ride and use the Lightning Lane (skipping the standby line).

 As of June 8th, 2022, you cannot purchase Genie+ or make a Lightning Lane selection until the DAY OF your trip.
 At Disney World, guests can make their first Lightning Lane attraction selection at 7AM on the day of their visit.
 (This will be VERY important for our post on this special rule, so hold onto that thought for a moment.)
 At Disneyland, the first Genie+ Lightning Lane selection can be made once you’re in the park.